luoruiming/DRLND_P2_Continuous-Control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

 My computer runs on Windows 10 (64-bit), so I implemented the Windows version, which *file_name* in class *UnityEnvironment* was set to "Reacher_Windows_x86_64/Reacher.exe".
+I chose Version 2 to solve.
+It is noted that all codes should work for Version 1 as well.

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Train the agents using DDPG algorithm: `python main.py --train`

+Test the agents with trained model: `python main.py --test`

 ### References